First Capital, Inc. (NASDAQ:FCAP) Announces $0.27 Quarterly Dividend

-First Capital, Inc. (NASDAQ:FCAP – Get Free Report) announced a quarterly dividend on Monday, November 20th, Zacks reports.
-Investors of record on Friday, December 15th will be paid a dividend of 0.27 per share by the savings and loans company on Friday, December 29th.
-This represents a $1.08 annualized dividend and a yield of 4.07%.
+First Capital, Inc. (NASDAQ:FCAP – Get Free Report) declared a quarterly dividend on Monday, November 20th, Zacks reports.
+Stockholders of record on Friday, December 15th will be given a dividend of 0.27 per share by the savings and loans company on Friday, December 29th.
+This represents a $1.08 dividend on an annualized basis and a dividend yield of 4.07%.
 The ex-dividend date of this dividend is Thursday, December 14th.

-First Capital has raised its dividend by an average of 3.1% per year over the last three years and has raised its dividend every year for the last 1 years.
+First Capital has increased its dividend by an average of 3.1% annually over the last three years and has increased its dividend annually for the last 1 consecutive years.

 Institutional Inflows and Outflows

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Raymond James & Associates acquired a new stake in shares of First Capital during the fourth quarter worth approximately $227,000.
-BlackRock Inc. increased its holdings in shares of First Capital by 59.0% during the second quarter.
-BlackRock Inc. now owns 15,220 shares of the savings and loans company’s stock worth $469,000 after buying an additional 5,649 shares in the last quarter.
-Millennium Management LLC increased its holdings in shares of First Capital by 7.7% during the second quarter.
-Millennium Management LLC now owns 41,914 shares of the savings and loans company’s stock worth $1,135,000 after buying an additional 2,996 shares in the last quarter.
-UBS Group AG increased its holdings in shares of First Capital by 23,700.0% during the fourth quarter.
-UBS Group AG now owns 1,428 shares of the savings and loans company’s stock worth $36,000 after buying an additional 1,422 shares in the last quarter.
-Finally, State Street Corp increased its holdings in shares of First Capital by 10.6% during the first quarter.
-State Street Corp now owns 9,576 shares of the savings and loans company’s stock worth $370,000 after buying an additional 920 shares in the last quarter.
-Institutional investors own 11.91% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+UBS Group AG lifted its position in shares of First Capital by 23,700.0% in the fourth quarter.
+UBS Group AG now owns 1,428 shares of the savings and loans company’s stock valued at $36,000 after acquiring an additional 1,422 shares in the last quarter.
+Bank of America Corp DE lifted its position in shares of First Capital by 99.2% in the first quarter.
+Bank of America Corp DE now owns 1,452 shares of the savings and loans company’s stock valued at $37,000 after acquiring an additional 723 shares in the last quarter.
+Raymond James & Associates purchased a new stake in shares of First Capital in the fourth quarter valued at $227,000.
+BlackRock Inc. lifted its position in shares of First Capital by 8.2% in the first quarter.
+BlackRock Inc. now owns 9,571 shares of the savings and loans company’s stock valued at $245,000 after acquiring an additional 724 shares in the last quarter.
+Finally, State Street Corp lifted its position in shares of First Capital by 10.6% in the first quarter.
+State Street Corp now owns 9,576 shares of the savings and loans company’s stock valued at $370,000 after acquiring an additional 920 shares in the last quarter.
+Institutional investors and hedge funds own 11.91% of the company’s stock.

 Wall Street Analyst Weigh In

-A number of equities research analysts have issued reports on the stock.
-StockNews.com started coverage on shares of First Capital in a report on Friday, October 6th.
-They set a “hold” rating for the company.
-TheStreet cut shares of First Capital from a “b-” rating to a “c+” rating in a research note on Thursday, October 19th.
+A number of brokerages have weighed in on FCAP.
+TheStreet cut First Capital from a “b-” rating to a “c+” rating in a research note on Thursday, October 19th.
+StockNews.com assumed coverage on First Capital in a report on Friday, October 6th.
+They issued a “hold” rating on the stock.

 About First Capital